I only ever cried over three people in my life:

 I ignore her.
 She’s only saying this to get a reaction out of me, but I’m not biting.

-I sit for another half an hour, flicking through a black and white brochure for films being shown in the GFT this month.
+I sit for another half an hour, flicking through a black and white brochure for films being shown in the Glasgow Film Theatre this month.
 Casablanca…The Maltese Falcon…Little Caesar… a whole weekend of classics and I got to miss them.
 Jeezus.

 I plan to let the phone ring eight times and no more.
 And no way am I leaving a message.
 I take a deep breath and…it’s ringing…

-‘Vicky who?’
-She sounds pissed off and I’m not used to ladies forgetting who I am.
+“Vicky who?”
+She sounds pissed off – plus I’m not used to ladies forgetting who I am.
 She’s making me feel strangely unnerved, like a teenager phoning up a first crush for a date.

 Shit, she did say something about that.
 That reminds me I should phone that broad from the theatre company.

-She sounds tired, ratty, pissed off that I had the brass neck to phone.
-I wonder if she knows that this is just a sorry excuse for me to see her again.
+She sounds tired, ratty, unimpressed that I had the brass neck to phone.
+She’s gotta know that this is just a sorry excuse for me to see her again.